Big Tobacco Found Guilty

 – Judge Gladys Kessler, in the 2006 ruling

-While Big Tobacco fought the ruling for years, the companies are now forced by the ruling’s terms to take action to admit their guilt in national media and on their own cigarette packaging.
+While Big Tobacco fought the ruling for years, the companies were forced by the ruling’s terms to take action to admit their guilt in national media, retail stores and on their own cigarette packaging.

 What Big Tobacco MUST ADMIT to the Public: